spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-picking-feature.md

 {% info_block warningBox "Verification" %}

-As a prerequisite, we have to pass the following steps:
+As a prerequisite, pass the following steps:

-* Attach a back office user to any warehouse you have in the system (use the [Install the Warehouse User Management feature](/docs/scos/dev/feature-integration-guides/{{site.version}}/install-the-warehouse-user-management-feature.html) guide).
+* Attach a Back Office user to any warehouse you have in the system.
+For this, use the [Install the Warehouse User Management feature](/docs/scos/dev/feature-integration-guides/{{site.version}}/install-the-warehouse-user-management-feature.html) guide.
 * Place an order in the system so that the product is in the warehouse where you added the user in the previous step.
 * Obtain the access token of the warehouse user.
-* Use the warehouse user access token as the request header `Authorization: Bearer {{your access token}}`.
+* Use the warehouse user access token as the request header: `Authorization: Bearer {{your access token}}`.

 Make sure that you can send the following requests: